 Customer Journey Alignment

-In this new landscape, customers are fully prepared to walk if experiences aren’t personalised – it’s that simple.
+In this new landscape of customer behaviour, customers are fully prepared to walk if experiences aren’t personalised – it’s that simple.

 68% of marketing leaders say their company is increasingly competing on the basis of customer experience.
 This makes sense when you consider that 52% of consumers are likely to switch brands if a company doesn’t personalise all communications to them.